lammpstutorials/lammpstutorials-article/README.md

-- Simon Gravelle acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement N°101065060.
+- Simon Gravelle acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101065060.
-- Axel Kohlmeyer acknowledges financial support from Sandia National Laboratories under POs 2149742 and 2407526.
+- Axel Kohlmeyer acknowledges financial support by Sandia National Laboratories under POs 2149742 and 2407526.